THE RAYCHEL “MAD HATTER” GEORGE STORY

 “So Whether You Eat Or Drink Or Whatever You Do, Do It All For The Glory Of God” 1 Corinthians 10:31

-Meet The GYPSY and Mad Hatter
+Meet The Mad Hatter

-MEET MAD HATTER:
+MEET THE MAD HATTER:

 Raychel was born in Salina, Kansas on July 28, 1980.
-Her Step-Father L.E.
+Her Father L.E.
 Henderson AKA; Joker says, “it was the hottest day on record.
 Every time Joker tells the story of Raychel’s birth it gets a little hotter.
 The actual temperature that day in Salina, Kansas was 107 but as of this writing Joker swears it was 117 degrees.

-Raychel is very family oriented and considers Joker and the rest of the Henderson Clan her true family.
+Raychel was very family oriented and considers Joker and the rest of the Henderson Clan her one true family.
 Joker was a member of a Motorcycle Club and she was raised by Outlaw Bikers.
 The club members considered the young Raychel their personal responsibility.
 Being raised by Bikers she soon developed an attitude and earned the nickname Alice from the Jefferson Airplane song “White Rabbit”.
 Joker said of his daughter, “She is Alice 10 Feet Tall!”

 That nickname stuck until Raychel was in her teens when a noticeable personality change started taking place.
 One day after an exceptionally crazy afternoon one of the Bikers remarked that, “She is as Mad as a Hatter!”
 From that point on Raychel had a new nickname; Mad Hatter.

 In her late teens Mad Hatter became an exotic dancer and even at one point in her twenties was a Madam of a Gentleman’s Social Club.
 Though she enjoyed the work it was not fulfilling and she knew something was missing in her life.
-After her mother was shot by police and later died Mad Hatter re-evaluated her life and the direction it was taking.
+After her mother was shot by police and later died of a coronary Mad Hatter re-evaluated her life and the direction it was taking.

 Mad Hatter had always been able to draw.
 She had been so artistic in her younger years that Bikers she knew wanted her to become a tattoo artist.
 She knew that tattooing was not her forte and turned to what really interested her; Portrait Art.
 Mad Hatter started buying books and learning how to create portraits.
 While attending Haskell University in Lawrence, Kansas where she studied Anthropology she refined her drawing skills.